Gellardo/blog/content/posts/2020-06-02-Playing-with-rust-and-wasm.md

 Using `npm init rust-webpack` ([source](https://github.com/rustwasm/rust-webpack-template)), I have a starting point without having to fiddle with npm, webpack or cargo.
 Later I will go into more detail of what that template includes.

-Need a struct to hold the universe.
+A datastructure is needed to hold the state of the universe.
 I'm using a 2-dimensional array and store the current and last state, switching between them to avoid allocations.
 The `#[wasm_bindgen]` annotation exposes the struct in the wasm module.
 The build fails if an exposed function or type would expose an unexposed type as a field/in the signature.